Genxster1998/XPS9350-macOS/README.md

 ## AppleHDA

-In order to support the Realtek ALC256 (ALC3246) codec of the Dell XPS 9360, AppleALC is included with layout-id `13`.
+In order to support the Realtek ALC256 (ALC3246) codec of the Dell XPS 9350, AppleALC is included with layout-id `13`.

 Alternatively, a custom AppleHDA injector can be used.
 The script option `--patch-hda` option generates an AppleHDA_ALC256.kext injector and installs it in `/Library/Extensions`.

+For combo jack support and startup/wakeup fix run `kexts/ComboJack_Installer/install.sh`

+## USB

+If usb disks get ejected upon sleep/wake, run `kexts/syscl-USBFix/install.sh` to install a daemon that safely unmount usb disks before sleep and remount after wake.

+Type-c hotplug works, but when you want to wake up the laptop, detach type-c device first, or the type-c port will become invalid, in this case you will have to sleep/wake again to bring type-c back.

 ## Display Profiles